 Plus, it may raise the chances of getting hyponatremia – a dangerous condition during which the levels of sodium in our blood get diluted too much, which can lead to various nasty consequences like congestive heart failure and kidney failure.
 That’s why I prefer to sip water slowly for the first hour after a long run.

 After hydrating, I do about 15 minutes of stretching followed by 15 minutes of foam rolling.
 If I don’t have all the time in the world (which is frequent), I sometimes skip the foam rolling and do it later that evening, but I’ve noticed that my recovery is always better if I foam roll right after the run.

-I proceed to make one of my Swamp Monster smoothies that may look like a cup full of mud but – trust me – actually tastes pretty good.
+I proceed to make my Swamp Monster smoothie that may look like a cup full of mud but – trust me – actually tastes pretty good.

 The recipe and proportions vary from time to time, but the usual suspects are kale, carrots, dates or a banana (for potassium), pumpkin seeds (for extra iron), hemp hearts and ground flax (for omega-3 fatty acids), frozen blueberries (antioxidants) and green peas (a boost of protein).